gotranseo/manual/README.md

 Continuous integration helps us with our goal of no regressions.
 On the applicable repos, Circle CI will build and test each PR and block merging if building fails.

 ## Task Management
 Projects of this magnitude with this many moving pieces often become very complex very fast.
-To try and combat that, we use Trello to manage projects.
+To try and combat that, we use Asana to manage projects.

 One of the downfalls of task management as a whole is determining how detailed each task should be.
-Creating a card in Trello is useless for our purposes if the card content is as broad as “Do the student portal.”
+Creating a card in Asana is useless for our purposes if the card content is as broad as “Do the student portal.”
 Your job as a responsible team member is to try and find the perfect in-between.
 Find a system that works for you, and then see if it works with the rest of the project’s style, too.

-Card organization in Trello is also very important.
+Card organization in Asana is also very important.
 Cards should be moved from the appropriate lists at the appropriate times.
 For example, don’t move a card from `Finished` to `Deployed` if it’s still sitting in a PR.
 Tagging cards also helps with this as it can provide some broader organization within each list.

 ## Architecture
 Transeo’s mobile and server-side swift apps use MVC as the default.
 However, if there’s a better framework that you think works for the project you should suggest it **when the project is beginning.** It is exhaustingly time-consuming and expensive to switch app architectures in the middle of a project.